MULN SHAREHOLDER ALERT: Jakubowitz Law Reminds Mullen Automotive, Inc. f/k/a Net Element, Inc. Shareholders of a Lead Plaintiff Deadline of July 5, 2022

-NEW YORK, May 13, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Mullen Automotive, Inc. f/k/a Net Element, Inc. (NASDAQ: MULN).
+NEW YORK , May 20, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Mullen Automotive, Inc. f/k/a Net Element, Inc. (NASDAQ: MULN).

 To receive updates on the lawsuit, fill out the form: